Captivated by the universe of Gideon and Trapping Quincy? If so, this story is exactly what you need.

 “Mommy!
 Mommy!
 Help me!”
 Her cries grow desperate.
 “It’s going to hurt.
 It’s going to hurt so bad… Mommy, please!”

 “She’s not human.
-I can’t make her human,” says the witch sternly.
+I can’t make her human,” the witch says sternly.

-“I want my perfect child,” says Victoria.
+“I want my perfect child,” Victoria says.

 The witch’s face shows her annoyance.
 “You want her tamed and obedient to you?
 You know she’s not tamed and obedient by nature.”